- 6 numbered subject positions

 Rodent Non-Rebreathing Circuit with Nose Cone

 This acrylic manifold allows the position of the inside gas supply tube to be adjusted for any size rat or mouse, reducing dead-space and preventing CO2 build up.
-The nose gasket can be customized to fit any shape and the evacuation end accepts both 19mm & 22mm hosing.
-Includes 25 replaceable diaphragms.
+The nose gasket can be customized to fit any shape by cutting a hole in the diaphragm, and the evacuation end accepts both 19mm & 22mm hosing.
+Includes 10 replaceable diaphragms.
+ARES500 nosecone/mask measures 25mm diameter.
+An optional 38mm diameter mask is available for larger rodents.

 Multi Station Board with Nose Cones